bitprj/BitCamp/NoSQL/week1/README.md

 # Week 1: Setting Up

-This week will focus on three topics: learning how to use Git Bash and Github, creating databases, and accessing databses.
+This week will focus on three topics: learning how to use Git Bash and Github, creating databases, and accessing databases.

 ### 📚 Summary
 Week one will be focusing on the fundamentals that you'll need to use throughout the program in order to create an app effectively.